Wotcnt/Polyrifringence-Engine/README.md

 ---

-1. Begin with an introduction by using the Polyrifringence Custom GPT to get familiar with the concepts; be ready for a "strange loop" experience where learning circles back on itself as your understanding deepens.
+1. ###### Begin with an introduction by using the Polyrifringence Custom GPT to get familiar with the concepts; be ready for a "strange loop" experience where learning circles back on itself as your understanding deepens.

-2. Keep Notepad++ open to save your WORK regularly - capturing notes, observations, and questions as you go.
+2. ###### Keep Notepad++ open to save your WORK regularly - capturing notes, observations, and questions as you go.`

-3. Choose one LLM to be your MAIN knowledge base builder and focus your core study through it.
+3. ###### Choose one LLM to be your MAIN knowledge base builder and focus your core study through it.
 Use other LLMs to explore fragmented or alternative perspectives, treating the process as assembling parts of a larger whole.

-4. Record insights, gut feelings, or anything interesting from your interactions with the LLMs in a .txt file.
-Periodically review and resubmit this file to your LLMs with questions like:
+4. ###### Record insights, gut feelings, or anything interesting from your interactions with the LLMs in a .txt file.
+Periodically review and resubmit this file to your LLMs with questions like those present in this subset below.

+Generalised Subset:

-     `"Can you think further on this."`
+     `Can you think further on this.`
-     `"What do you observe and note when reading this from left to right - top to bottom?"` `"What do you observe and note when reading this in reverse, inside and outside?"` `"Can you give me observer lens perspectives on this?"`
+     `What do you observe and note when reading this from left to right - top to bottom?` `What do you observe and note when reading this in reverse, inside and outside?` `Can you give me observer lens perspectives on this?`
-     `"What Insights have you gained, and what have you learnt from this?"`
+     `What Insights have you gained, and what have you learnt from this?`

-5. Use iterative refinement: integrate answers from different models, note contradictions or new insights, and build a richer understanding over multiple cycles following the principle of incremental optimization - small, manageable learning increments create better retention and mastery than trying to absorb everything at once.
+ 5. ###### Use iterative refinement: integrate answers from different models, note contradictions or new insights, and build a richer understanding over multiple cycles following the principle of incremental optimization - small, manageable learning increments create better retention and mastery than trying to absorb everything at once.

-6. Copy useful text from your main LLM and feed it into others for comparison, expansion, or alternative formulations.
+ 6. ###### Copy useful text from your main LLM and feed it into others for comparison, expansion, or alternative formulations.

 ---